Cookie Settings

 For all new users we will offer an introduction on an individual basis for each machine / technique in the lab according to their project.

-We offer some central chemistry for e.g. optimizations, SMART-seq, barcodes and more - please refer to the order section in our booking system.
+We offer some central chemistry for e.g. optimizations, SMART-seq, barcodes, spatial transcriptomics workflows - please refer to the order section in our booking system.

 5) Run your experiment with a scOpenLab staff member